ChatGPT Advertising: Access, Privacy & What to Expect in Canada

 Q5.
 Are there protected categories or age limits?

-Reports indicate no ads to under-18s and restrictions around sensitive topics such as health and politics.
+Reports indicate no ads for under-18s and restrictions around sensitive topics such as health and politics.

 By subscribing, you agree to allow Generation Digital to store and process your information according to our privacy policy.
 You can review the full policy at gend.co/privacy.